uelkerd/SAMO--DL/docs/project-status-update.md

 2. **Monitoring and alerting** are essential for model reliability
 3. **Graceful error handling** ensures system stability
 4. **Documentation** is crucial for maintenance and scaling
+5. **Interface compatibility** must be maintained across all components

 ## 🚨 Risk Mitigation Strategies